Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 ### Install Missing Packs

-Print list of missing packs to the file `packs.txt` that are required by the `example.csolution.yml` but not available in the pack repository.
-This missing packs might be installed using [`cpackget`](#cpackget-invocation) tool.
+Print a list of missing packs required by the `example.csolution.yml` but not available in the pack repository to the file `packs.txt`.
+These missing packs can then be installed using the [`cpackget`](#cpackget-invocation) tool.

 ```bash
 csolution list packs example.csolution.yml -m >packs.txt